understrap/understrap/README.md

 - Login to your WordPress backend
 - Go to Appearance -> Themes
 - Activate the UnderStrap theme

+Developing with NPM, Bower, Gulp and SASS
+=
+- Make sure you have installed Node.js and Bower on your computer globally
+- Then open your terminal and browse to the location of your UnderStrap copy
+- Run:
+$ npm install
+than:
+$ bower install
+and finally:
+$ gulp copy-assets

+To work and compile your SASS files on the fly start:
+$ gulp watch

 How to use the build-in Widget Slider?
 =